-Discover your dream getaway at the Lodge in Starved Rock State Park, less than two hours from Chicago.
+Starved Rock State Park and Lodge is located less than two hours from Chicago.
 Relax in the comfort of our historic lodge accommodations, charming log cabins and spacious hotel rooms set among the pines, canyons and waterfalls of the park.
 Listed on the National Register of Historic Places, this authentic log-built lodge exudes a mix of rustic luxury, Midwestern hospitality and comfortable amenities.
-Our inviting accommodations, delicious restaurants, musical entertainment and unlimited outdoor adventure are waiting for you.
+Our inviting accommodations, delicious restaurants and unlimited outdoor adventure are waiting for you.

 Rustic lodge and charming cabin accommodations